ssarabando/ssarabando.github.com/_posts/2025-07-31-mason-csharpier-lazyvim-linux-mint.md

 Almost two full weeks after moving from Windows 10 to Linux Mint.

-I've been coding in .NET 8 without major problems besides being unable to use a LSP (maybe some other post if I ever find out why).
+I've been coding in .NET 8 without major problems besides being unable to use a LSP (maybe I'll write some other post if I ever find out why).

 But working without a formatter has been a pain point too, so I decided to figure out why CSharpier (installed with Mason) was not working.